-DRAFT Comments Due
+Χ DRAFT Comments Due Dec 11

 FINAL Consider at GB meeting

-Х APPROVED With no changes Feb 18
+APPROVED with changes/no changes

+SUBJECT: Proration of Increased Unsubsidized Stafford Loan Limits for

+Health Profession Students

+AFFECTED SECTIONS: 6.11.D Increased Unsubsidized Stafford Loan Limits for

+Health Profession Students

+POLICY INFORMATION: 1165/ Batch 165

-SUBJECT:Increased Unsubsidized Stafford Loan Limits for Health Profession Students and Academic Year LengthAFFECTED SECTIONS:6.11.DIncreased Unsubsidized Stafford Loan Limits for Health Profession StudentsPOLICY INFORMATION:1165/Batch 165EFFECTIVE DATE/TRIGGER EVENT:Loans certified by the school for eligible students in certain eligible health professions programs on or after July 1, 1996.
+EFFECTIVE DATE/TRIGGER EVENT: Loans certified by the school for certain health profession students on or after July 1, 1996.

-Private letter guidance from Pam Moran, U.S. Department of Education, dated September 21, 2009; 09-10 FSA Handbook, Volume 3, Chapter 6, pp. 3-100 to 3-112.
+Private letter guidance from Pam Moran, the Department, dated September 21, 2009; 08-09 FSA Handbook, Volume 3, Chapter 5, page 3-112.

-Current policy provides increased unsubsidized Stafford annual loan limits applicable only to 9- and 12-month academic years.
-Current policy does not specify how a school determines the amount for which a health profession student whose academic year is other than 9 or 12 months in length is eligible.
+Current policy provides loan limits applicable only to 9- and 12-month academic years.
+Current policy does not specify how a school is required to prorate the special increased loan limit amounts for health professions students.

-Revised policy acknowledges that some FFELP-eligible health profession programs may have academic years that are shorter than 9 months in length and still meet Title IV academic year requirements.
-In such cases, the school is not required to prorate the increased unsubsidized Stafford annual loan limit but may instead certify the full 9-month annual limit if the student is otherwise eligible.
-Revised policy states that for an academic year that is 10 or 11 months in length, the school must divide the applicable 9-month loan limit by nine and multiply that account amount by the number of months in the student's academic year.
+Revised policy acknowledges that some FFELP-eligible programs may be shorter than 9 months.
+Revised policy also clarifies that for an academic year that meets the FFELP academic year requirements but that is shorter than 9 months in length, the school is not required to prorate the loan but may certify the full 9-month limit if the student is otherwise eligible.
+Revised policy states that to prorate for an academic year that is 10 or 11 months in length, the school must divide the applicable 9-month loan limit by 9 and multiply that sum by the number of months in the student's academic year.

-This change is being made to clarify loan limits and academic year provisions applicable to increased unsubsidized Stafford loans for health profession students.
+This change is being made to clarify loan proration and academic year provisions applicable to additional unsubsidized Stafford loans for health profession students.